 - create, re-use, revise and re-purpose digital artefacts for a given audience, with attention to trustworthiness, design and usability

-The ICT provision in our school is excellent with four networked computer rooms and cluster of machines distributed in curriculum areas around the school.
-Pupils also have access to digital cameras, flip camcorders and voice recorders to capture both still images and video clips.
+The ICT provision in our school is excellent with three networked computer rooms and a cluster of machines distributed in curriculum areas around the school.
+Pupils also have access to laptops, ipads, netbooks to capture both still images and video clips.

 Scratch Programming Software